May 10 2008

 The tourist center is a bit unorganized in the morning but just set back and don’t get into too big a hurry while they match up groups to the different boats.

-If you are a smaller group and want to swim with less people there is no problem.
-Just divide the 3,500 pesos by the amount of swimmers and you will have the whole boat to yourself.
+If you are a smaller group and want to swim with less people there is no problem – just divide the 3,500 pesos by the amount of swimmers and you will have the whole boat to yourself.

 On Sundays in particular, there is a lot of competition out there between the crowds of swimmers all trying to keep up with the whale sharks.

-In theory there is only supposed to be one tourist barge per shark but the spotters are under a lot of pressure to perform for the visitors.
-When the fish are scarce they will converge on the ones that are available.
+In theory there is only supposed to be one tourist barge per shark, but the spotters are under a lot of pressure to perform for the visitors.

 Sunday, May 11, 2008

-It was flat calm but there had been heavy rains lately so the visibility was not good.
+It was flat calm today but there had been heavy rains lately so the visibility was not good.

-The BIO (Butanding Interaction Officer) mentioned that with good conditions, the guidelines request the swimmers stay 3 to 4 meters away from the fish.
 Today, because of the low visibility, it was ok to approach within a meter but not to touch the sharks because that causes them to descend.

 From 4 meters distant, it might not be possible to see the fish at all.

 Our guide was a powerful swimmer and took the weaker swimmers one at a time with him.
-This guy could really move and flew to the lead dragging along all that dead weight.

-It was great that everyone got a chance to see at least two whale sharks.
+Everyone got a chance to see at least two whale sharks.

-The key to seeing as many as possible is to watch the direction the fish is heading and don’t stop swimming because it’s hard to catch up once you start falling behind.
+The key to seeing as many sharks as possible is to watch the direction the fish is heading and don’t stop swimming because it’s hard to catch up once you start falling behind.

 It can be a bit much if you get behind the pack but sometimes the whale shark will shift directions and you might be at the head of the crowd if the fish turns.